Kendall Jenner Flashes Plenty Of Skin, Leaves Little To The Imagination In Lingerie Photo

 Kendall Jenner was ecstatic when she found out she would get to return to the runway of Victoria’s Secret Fashion Show.
 For 2017, the Keeping Up With the Kardashians star had taken a break from the yearly lingerie show, and it wasn’t announced until the beginning of November that she would be returning to walk in this year’s event.

-She told People, “I’m excited to be back.
-We’re all together again” and pointed to friends Gigi and Bella Hadid after she said it.
-Both sisters participated in Victoria’s Secret Fashion Show 2018, along with other big names in the modeling business such as Adriana Lima, Candice Swanepoel and Stella Maxwell.
+“I’m excited to be back.
+We’re all together again,” she told People, and pointed to friends Gigi and Bella Hadid after she said it.
+Both sisters participated in Victoria’s Secret Fashion Show 2018, along with other big names in the modeling business, such as Adriana Lima, Candice Swanepoel, and Stella Maxwell.

 The 23-year-old Jenner looks absolutely stunning in the Instagram pic she shared with her 99 million-plus followers, and the black lacey lingerie she’s wearing leaves little to the imagination.
 The lingerie and rhinestone-adorned sheer black wrap she wore over the bedroom attire additionally showcases her flawless skin and lithe frame.

-Additionally, the black gem-encrusted boots the 5′ 10″ Jenner is wearing draw attention to her impossibly long stems.
-Her olive skin, dark locks and neutral ensemble also play off the blonde and light-skinned Gigi Hadid and the vibrant attire she’s wearing.
+Additionally, the black gem-encrusted boots the 5-foot-10 Jenner is wearing draw attention to her impossibly long stems.
+Her olive skin, dark locks, and neutral ensemble also play off the blonde and light-skinned Gigi Hadid and the vibrant attire she’s wearing.

 In contrast to Gigi’s dangling gemstone earrings, Jenner is foregoing any jewelry in the pic.
 And, like all VS Angels at the show, the entertainer is wearing glamorous and professionally applied makeup.
-Her long, flowing brunette locks flow behind her as she’s shown strutting her stuff on the catwalk.
+Her long, brunette locks flow behind her as she’s shown strutting her stuff on the catwalk.

 According to People, lead makeup artist Charlotte Tilbury did the ladies’ makeup before the show.